 You might've heard stories about a house flipping empire and thought it's the way to go when investing in real estate.
 However, it isn't as easy as you may think.
 It's tricky to find the right house to flip and maximize your profits.

 Before you start investing, you must learn as much as you can about the Illinois housing market.
-According to data from Zillow, the median home value in the state is $181,100 while the median listing and sale prices are $239,900 and $200,200 respectively.
+According to data from Zillow, the median home value in the state is $256,010.
 The Illinois housing market is leaning toward the seller's side making it heaven on earth for house flippers.

-Home values in this state have appreciated 4.1% during the last year while experts forecast another 2.5% rise in value within the next year.
-Home value appreciation rates make it a safe investment for most house flippers — if they play their cards right.
-Houses stay on the market an average of 125 days, something you must take into account.
+Home values in this state have appreciated over 14% in the past year.
+Home value appreciation rates can make it a safe bet for most house flippers — if they play their cards right.
+Houses stay on the market an average of 47 days, something you must take into account.
 House flippers like to move fast, but in Illinois it may take you longer to sell the property than you expect.

-The median monthly rent is $1,527, which is higher than the national median of $1,485.
+The median monthly rent is $1,600, which is higher than the national median.
 This makes Illinois ideal for house flippers considering rental properties.

 Still, there's no one-size-fits-all formula to follow since the Illinois housing market varies based on the region and even city basis.